Veridise/veridise-docs/saas/index.md

 ![image](screenshots/new-version.png)

-When uploading your source code, you have to select the path of the source code.
+Create a zip archive containing tour source code.
+When uploading your archive, you have to select the path of the source code.
 Use the drag and drop feature from the directory listing on the right side of the screen.
-You may also provide a specs path, and an include path if available in your uploaded version.
+You may also provide an include path and/or a specs path, if available in your archive.
+An include path, is a path containing required dependencies your your source code, such as node modules.
-More information for specs path can be found here XXX and for include path here XXX.
+More information for VSpecs that may be included in specs path can be found [here](../orca/user_guide/v/contract_initialization).

+**TODO: setup dedicated doc page for VSpec and link it ? **

 ![image](screenshots/upload-version.png)